previous arrow

 6. Are the meals covered in the fees?

 >> Yes.
 The meals are covered in the fees.
-The meals consist of breakfast, morning coffee, lunch and afternoon tea.
-It starts on 20 May 2025 (Tuesday) with morning breakfast at the Tea Garden.
+The meals consist of morning coffee, lunch and afternoon tea.
+It starts on 20 May 2025 (Tuesday) with breakfast at the Tea Garden and ends on 22 May 2025 (Thursday) with lunch after the closing ceremony.
 We do not include dinner (except for Grand Dinner) as you may want to savor Penang food on your own for dinner while you are here in this beautiful island of Penang :-)

 VOCATIONAL SCHOOL STUDENT CATEGORY